The 32-bit CMD for OS/2 is a native OS/2 command interpreter. It is designed

 still available, if required) that uses 4 digit year numbers.

-can both operate
+date and time can both operate

 well beyond the year 2000, and even well beyond the year 2038, and in